-• HCP Measure 8-2: As deemed appropriate by the Board, adopt rules that restrict, to the greatest extent practicable and as legally possible, the total amount of groundwater withdrawn monthly from the Aquifer during Extreme Drought conditions in order to minimize take and avoid jeopardy of the Covered Species as a result of the Covered Activities, as established by the best science available.
-This is established as a limitation on actual withdrawals from the Aquifer to a total of no more than 5.2 cfs on an average annual (curtailed) basis during Extreme Drought, which will produce a minimum springflow of not less than 6.5 cfs during a recurrence of the drought of record (DOR).
+Species as a result of the Covered Activities, as established by the best science available.
+This is established as a limitation on actual withdrawals from the Aquifer to a total of no more than 5.2 cfs (0.15 m3/s) on an average annual (curtailed) basis during Extreme Drought, which will produce a minimum springflow of not less than 6.5 cfs (0.18 m3/s) during a recurrence of the drought of record (DOR).
 This is an episodic Minimization Measure that operates during the most severe stage of drought when the Covered Species are under highest stress.

-6.2.2 Other HCP Measures and Strategies
+6.2.2 Other HCP Measures and Strategies, Including Mitigation

-As a complement to the direct HCP measures identified above, the District will apply other measures and strategies primarily to research and mitigate consequences on the Covered Species of groundwater use in the District's jurisdiction.
-These other measures and strategies, collectively termed "indirect HCP measures" herein, are characterized in this section.
+As a complement to the direct HCP measures identified above, the District is also committing to certain other measures and strategies to mitigate consequences on the Covered Species of groundwater use in the District's jurisdiction.
+The District is committing to pursue a focused research program as an additional strategy under the HCP.
+These other measures and strategies are collectively termed "indirect HCP measures" in this HCP.

 To a substantial extent, these indirect measures require involvement of other parties in addition to the District.
 Such measures will be further defined and undertaken through available and appropriate mechanisms, which may include grant funding, other external funding, in-kind contributions, partnerships, and negotiation of requisite interlocal and other agreements.
-In particular, the prospective interlocal agreement (ILA) with the COA offers strategic benefits to the District in applying these indirect HCP measures in multiple ways.
-Some of these indirect measures may be continuing commitments of in-kind and other resources for a specified beneficial purpose, and others may be participation in various ways for special-purpose projects that are authorized by the HCP but will be subject to future Board approval of scope, funding sources and amounts, and opportunity costs.
+In particular, the prospective interlocal agreement (ILA) with the COA, which both the COA and the District have committed to establish under their respective ITPs and HCPs, offers strategic benefits to the District in applying these indirect HCP measures in multiple ways.
+Some of these indirect measures may be continuing commitments of in-kind and other resources for a specified beneficial purpose, and others may be participating in various ways for special-purpose projects that are authorized by the HCP but will be subject to future Board approval of scope, funding sources and amounts, and opportunity costs.
 Although to a considerable extent these indirect measures are HCP-specific, they leverage existing information from other parties and avoid redundant efforts, are consistent with the District's charge to expand the knowledge of the Aquifer, and are beneficial to the District's permittees in helping to acquire a legal shield against assertions of violating the Endangered Species Act (Act).